 Smallmouth prey on crayfish, small fish and other natural foods.

 Soft plastic lures work very well for them, including twisty-tailed grubs and others.

 Crankbaits made to look like small fish or crayfish are a good choice as well.

 You might need lures that sink or dive deeper for summertime fishing, but smallmouth occasionally will blast surface lures as well, especially in the early mornings and evenings.

 If you want to learn more about the area’s smallmouth bass fishing, see Smallmouth Bass Fishing in Western Oregon.

 Green Peter is drawn down gradually during the dry season.
-By late summer or early fall, the reservoir can be 50 or more feet below full pool before the rains return.
+By late summer or early fall, and stretching into the winter, the reservoir can be 50 or more feet below full pool before it refills by spring.